3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # Load & Unload Macros

+>[!NOTE]
-###### NOTE: Klipperscreen Macros copy/paste into file is no longer required.
+>Klipperscreen Macros copy/paste into file is no longer required.
 Any previous copies of these LOAD/UNLOAD macros must be removed from any additional macro.cfg files in favour of the new included LOAD/UNLOAD macros.
 If you do not do this then there will be issues with the loading & unloading of filament.

 All load & unload macros now check the printer's `max_extrude_only_velocity` setting, a value of 20 or below will pass the check.